-The Send General Journal Entries is new for QuickBooks 2013 and allows your accountant to share changes to your date easily with an email attachment.
+Send General Journal Entries is available in QuickBooks 2014.
+It allows your accountant to share changes to your data easily with an email attachment.

-The best practice when using this new feature would be to have the business owner send the accountant either a copy of the working file (.OBW), a backup (.OBB), or a portable company file (.OBM).
-Business owners can continue to work in their files while that accountant reviews the copy at his office.
-This avoids the restrictions imposed when sharing an Accountant's Copy file.
+The best practice when using this new feature is to have the business owner send the accountant either a copy of the working file (.OBW), a backup (.OBB), or a portable company file (.OBM).